AinulMr/Data-Exploration_COVID-19/README.md

 - The last place is Algeria at 2.53%.
 There were 6,881 of 271,928 people dying during the pandemic COVID-19.

 #### Conclusion
-Based on the short analysis, I can inform the country with the highest number of deaths is Mexico with 334,669 people dying which has a 4.35% death percentage.
+Based on the short analysis, I can conclude the country with the highest number of deaths is Mexico with 334,669 people dying which has a 4.35% death percentage.
 It means, 334,669 of 7,692,369 people died during the COVID-19.
 In Yemen, only 2,159 people died during the pandemic COVID-19.
 It is less than Mexico's number of deaths but, in Yemen, the death percentage is at 18.07%.

 ### 3. COVID-19 Growth in Indonesia
 ![](https://github.com/AinulMr/DataAnalyst_Covid/blob/main/COVID-19%20Growth%20in%20Indonesia.png)